Usage of Excel Constructor Functions

 - Merge

-:- Combine the five arrays into a single list.
+args1toargs5:- Combine the five arrays into a single list.

 - Parse Data Based on

-:- For each
+fmt:- For each

-, parse the data according to its format. - For example,
+args, parse the data according to its format. - For example,

-indicates horizontally arranged data.
+VPindicates vertically arranged parameters, andHDindicates horizontally arranged data.

 - For each